Tednoob17/_MyCertification/Google/Google Cybersecurity Certification.md

 9. What are some key benefits of using Python to perform security tasks ?
 Select all that apply.
-	- It simplifies repetitive tasks
+	- It simplifies repetitive tasks.
+	- It enables security professionals to be more accurate.
+	- It helps security professionals work with high level of details

 10.